Why Migrate PST Files to Office 365?

 We encourage enterprise organizations to look at technology solutions for eliminating PSTs in their ecosystem and removing this ticking financial time bomb.

-If you’d like to learn more, please register for our on-demand webinar:
+If you’d like to learn more, please register for our upcoming webinar:

 Ticking Time Bombs: Why You Need to Migrate PST Files

-This lively session was co-hosted by Thomas Madsen (aka the PST Eliminator) and Mike Weaver (Director of Enterprise Migrations).
-They discussed the crucial issues revolving around PSTs and provided practical advice on how you can eliminate risk.
+This lively session will be hosted by Thomas Madsen (aka the PST Eliminator) and Mike Weaver (Director of Enterprise Migrations).
+They’ll discuss the crucial issues revolving around PSTs and provide practical advice on how you can eliminate risk.

-If you’re keen to view the on-demand recording, be sure to sign up today and we’ll send you a link to the video.
+If you can’t make the live webinar but are still keen to view the recording, be sure to sign up today and we’ll send you a link to the video when it’s ready.